awsdocs/aws-deeplens-user-guide/doc_source/deeplens-train-model.md

       After you've created the first notebook instance for AWS DeepLens, you can choose an available IAM role from the **Use existing role** list\.

-      If you've already [created the AWSDeepLensSageMaker role](deeplens-required-iam-roles.md#deeplens-required-iam-roles-create-sagemaker-service) as part of the setup, choose **Enter a custom IAM role ARN**, paste the Amazon Resource Name \(ARN\) of your Amazon SageMaker role in the **Custom IAM role ARN** box\.
-You can find the ARN of your Amazon SageMaker role as follows:
+      If you've already  created the AWSDeepLensSageMaker role as part of the setup, choose **Enter a custom IAM role ARN**, paste the Amazon Resource Name \(ARN\) of your SageMaker role in the **Custom IAM role ARN** box\.
+You can find the ARN of your SageMaker role as follows:

       1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.